Sturgeon’s pandemic WhatsApp messages all deleted, inquiry told

 Ms Fraser went on to reject assertions by Mr Dawson that the Scottish Government’s records policy was “not fit for purpose”, but she did accept there had been “hurt and frustration” caused due to messages not being handed to the inquiry.

+Mr Dawson asked Mr Thomson if there was a “culture” of senior figures in the Scottish Government deleting messages “in order to defeat the very purposes for which the policies are set up”.

+The former senior civil servant replied: “I need to give you a longer answer to this question, but the short answer is no.”

-Commenting afterwards, Scottish Conservative leader Douglas Ross claimed the actions may have been illegal and amounted to an attempt to hide information from the public.
+Commenting afterwards on the evidence regarding Ms Sturgeon, Scottish Conservative leader Douglas Ross claimed the actions may have been illegal and amounted to an attempt to hide information from the public.

 “Nicola Sturgeon’s reputation, which has been tarnished by a series of scandals in the last year, now lies in tatters,” he said.